hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

 Quick show of hands - who of you is currently using Git?
 And who uses a different version control system?
-(and who doesn't like these handraising questions?)
+(and who doesn't like these stupid handraising questions?)

 ---